The Customer Relationship Management (CRM) tool is vital for all companies, whatever the size, the sector, the activity...

 Understand your contact data sources before integrating them into your CRM

-The very first thing to do before entering your data into your CRM is to ask yourself one question: Where is my data coming from?
+The very first thing to do before entering the data into your CRM is to ask yourself one question: Where is my data coming from?

 ✅ From a landing page, my emails, a webinar, an organized event, a business card received at a trade show...